quadram-institute-bioscience/socru/README.md

 __verbose__: Print out enhanced information while the program is running.

 __version__: Print the version of the software and exit.
 If the version is 'x.y.z' it probably means you havent installed the software in a standard manner (conda/pip).

+### Output
+This command creates a directory containing the database.
+Each fragment is saved to a separate FASTA file, labelled 1..n.
+By default the full sequence is used, and it is unzipped initially to allow you to more easily look at the data while building the database.
+You should gzip the FASTA files once you are happy with them.
+Additionally there is a tab delimited profile.txt file which contains the patterns which have been previously seen (and appear valid).
+This consists of a GS identifier, followed by the fragment order and orientation (prime ' denotes reversed).
+As this is a new database the profile.txt will only contain GS1.0 with the fragments labelled 1..n in ascending order.
+There is a metadata file in YAML format which notes the direction of dnaA and which fragment it was found on.
+This information is used by socru later to decide on the orientation of the fragments it finds, since you can flip a bacteria.

 ## socru_lookup